Roberto Maldonado: Early life, education, and early career, Children

-Cook County Commissioner
+Cook County commissioner

 Maldonado’s election in 1994 as Cook County Commissioner made him the first Puerto Rican in the nation to serve as a county commissioner.

-As a commissioner, Maldonado was Chairperson of the Stroger and Cermak Hospitals, and Law Enforcement and Corrections Committees.
+As a commissioner, Maldonado was the chairperson of the Stroger and Cermak Hospitals, and Law Enforcement and Corrections Committees.
 Additionally, he served on nine committees: Business and Economic Development, Contract Compliance, Labor, Real Estate, Department of Corrections, Health and Hospitals, Finance, Zoning and Buildings, and Roads and Bridges.